Synovial fluid analysis is a group of tests that examine joint (synovial) fluid. The tests help diagnose and treat joint-related problems.

 Abnormal joint fluid may look cloudy or abnormally thick.

 Blood in the joint fluid may be a sign of injury inside the joint or a body-wide bleeding problem.
-An excess amount of normal synovial fluid can also be a sign of osteoarthritis.
+An excess amount of normal synovial fluid can also be a sign of osteoarthritis or cartilage injury.

 Ice or cold packs may be applied to the joint for 24 to 36 hours after the test to reduce the swelling and joint pain.
 Depending on the exact problem, you can probably resume your normal activities after the procedure.
 Talk to your health care provider to determine what activity is most appropriate for you.

 El-Gabalawy HS.
 Synovial fluid analysis, synovial biopsy, and synovial pathology.
 In: Firestein GS, Budd RC, Gabriel SE, et al., eds.
 Kelly’s Textbook of Rheumotology.
 9th ed.
 Philadelphia, Pa.: Elsevier Saunders; 2012:chap 53.

 Parrillo SJ, Marrison DS, Panacek EA.
 Arthrocentesis.
 In: Roberts JR, Hedges JR, eds.
 Clinical Procedures in Emergency Medicine.
 5th ed.
 Philadelphia, Pa.: Elsevier Saunders; 2009:chap 53.

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.